MicrosoftEdge/WebView2Feedback/specs/NestedFrame.md

 [ProcessFailed](https://learn.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2.processfailed).
-As we only track processes running tracked iframes, existing developers will not receive any process failed events specific to nested iframes as they haven't subscribe to the `CoreWebView2Frame.FrameCreated` event.
+As we only track processes running tracked iframes, existing developers will not receive any process failed events specific to nested iframes as they haven't subscribed to the `CoreWebView2Frame.FrameCreated` event.